Singular peel-off mat: 73% contamination enters critical environment

 Dycem: <0.01% contamination enters critical environment

-Tests by GlaxoSmithKline show that disposable adhesive peel-off mats are only 27% effective in preventing foot and wheel-borne contamination.
+Independent scientific tests show that disposable adhesive peel-off mats are only 27% effective in preventing foot and wheel borne contamination.
 This is compared with 99.9% prevention when using Dycem Contamination Control Mats.

 Five times smaller than Dycem, the average 2’x4’ sized peel-off mat is too small to decontaminate effectively, and makes full wheel-borne decontamination almost impossible.
 This, coupled with the usual placement of only one peel-off mat outside critical areas can be very dangerous.